SyedMa3/ncf/README.md

 - [dataset.py](dataset.py) - Split the dataset into train and test and turned data into implicit feedback.
 - [neuMF.ipynb](model/neuMF.ipynb) - Train the model and predict 10 movies for a given user.
+- [model.h5](model.h5) - Saved model so that I can fine-tune on new users.